openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

         }
     }

-* We will specify what are the customizable components, document whether the customization is available via custom props or overriding superclass method.
-We will announce breaking changes if any changes are made to the component.
-We will prefer that customizable components be only customized, however it is totally up to to the theme owner to customize any components that is not marked as customizable by edX.
+* We will specify which components are customizable and document whether the customization is available via custom props or overriding superclass methods.
+We will announce breaking changes if any changes are made to customizable components.
+Users will still be able to override components which are not explicitly marked as customizable, but edX will provide no backwards compatibility guarantees for them.

 * When creating any complex UI Component we will try to break it down into the smallest reusable components, and build the component out of these small reusable pieces via composition/inheritance.
 We can see this through an example where we have a theme, which has several components for a default theme.